FOR OUR FRAGILE VENICE:

 Through those who choose it every single day.

-The greatest risk is that Venice continues to survive solely on its past - that of the great Maritime Republic - without building a new contemporary identity.
-Without imagining and designing its own future.
+The greatest risk is that Venice continues to survive solely on its past - the legacy of the Maritime Republic - without building a new contemporary identity of its own.
+Without daring to reshape its own future.

-But tourism can be conscious.
-It can be drawn by culture rather than by postcards.
-By contemporary artistic vitality, not only by iconic imagery.
-This is precisely where VBRA operates: bringing to Venice an international audience attracted by emerging creativity, fashion, and contemporary art.
+But tourism can be made conscious.
+It can be driven by culture rather than postcards, by contemporary artistic vitality, rather than iconic imagery.

 While remembering and respecting its past, Venice must build its future.